 Remote work has increased significantly in recent years as companies have found that it improves productivity and even lowers some of their operating costs.
-While there is obviously an incredible number of benefits of creating a remote workforce, this endeavor also presents a few challenges.
-Here are just a few tips for how to build a strong remote team that can lean into its healthy culture to create a thriving company.
+While there is an incredible number of benefits of creating a remote workforce, this endeavor also presents a few challenges.
+Here are just a few tips for building a strong remote team that can lean into its healthy culture to create a thriving company.

 Create a Healthy Remote Company Culture

 Company culture is one of the most important aspects of a thriving workforce, but it is also one of the least understood.
 Some may believe that a healthy culture requires little more than a nice break room and occasional outings.
-However, most businesses need more than this, and it has become abundantly evident for those individuals who have worked from home for some time.
-Creating a culture that is healthy and positive requires you to address it in every aspect of teamwork, including team meetings and company functions.
+However, most businesses need more than this, and it has become abundantly evident for those who have worked from home for some time.
+Creating a healthy and positive culture requires you to address it in every teamwork aspect, including team meetings and company functions.

 Make Company Values Clear

-By defining key company values, you will find it far easier to translate them into the company culture.
-Some possible options depending on your company’s needs include integrity, diversity, teamwork, passion, constant improvement, and innovation.
-Make these values clear to new team members and to all people currently working for your company.
+By defining fundamental company values, you will find it far easier to translate them into the company culture.
+Depending on your company’s needs, some possible options include integrity, diversity, teamwork, passion, constant improvement, and innovation.
+Make these values clear to new team members and all people currently working for your company.

 Focus on Personal Communication With Remote Employees

-Distributed workforces, particularly those located in a variety of time zones, can make it hard for you to connect with everyone regularly.
+Distributed workforces, particularly those located in various time zones, can make it hard for you to regularly connect with everyone.
 This is why a commitment to constant communication is so vital to the success of your remote company.

 When you work in the same office building with your employees, you find it easy to have casual interactions with each person.
-However, it can be just as easy to forget about certain members of your distributed teams when you are not bumping into them in the break room or at the copy machine.
+However, it can be just as easy to forget about your distributed teams’ members when you are not bumping into them in the break room or at the copy machine.
 Take time to develop connections with each employee.
 Ask them how their work is going, or chat with them about their families or hobbies.
 This can help decrease employee stress and build strong, dedicated teams.

 Hold Regular Team Meetings

 In addition to the personal interactions you will need to foster, you must also create good team communication.
 One way to do this is to hold weekly meetings via video chats.
-If you have team members scattered across the country or around the globe, be sure to alternate the times at which you hold these meetings so that you are not favoring any specific group of people.
+If you have team members scattered across the country or around the globe, be sure to alternate when you hold these meetings not to favor any specific group of people.
 These meetings should include general work-related information, such as project updates, but should also be fun times when team members can share personal stories and laugh with one another.

 Create Small Teams With Dedicated Team Members